HobbaZ/my-gatsby-site/content/blog/What-to-look-for/index.md

 ##### Historical use

 Another thing to check is the historical use of the domain via a site called [The Wayback Machine](https://web.archive.org/), this site provides visual snapshots of the domain throughout it's use and can help you determine if the site was actually active with meaningful content and backlinks or if it was a parking page.
 This will have a large effect on its overall value as well.

+##### More in depth statistics

+Serious buyers looking at domain investing can use websites like Semrush or Mangools To get more in depth statistics like number of backlinks, backlink content, historical site traffic, keyword tracking to determine the next popular domain names and a myriad of other things.
+These tools can cost a lot of money and some are not beginner friendly